 Modifications

-Aftermarket modifications (performance chips, exhaust upgrades, suspension changes) increase premiums and must be declared.
-Standard Audis are cheapest to insure.
+Aftermarket modifications including performance tunes, exhaust changes, and suspension upgrades must be declared and will increase premiums.
+Standard Audis are the cheapest to insure.

 Tips to Save on Audi Insurance in Australia

-Practical ways to reduce your Audi insurance premium without sacrificing cover.
+Practical strategies for reducing your Audi insurance premium without giving up important cover.

 1

-Audi premiums can vary by $500+ between providers for the same cover.
-Always get at least 3 estimates - luxury brand pricing varies more between insurers than mainstream brands.
+Audi premiums can differ by $500 or more between Australian providers for the same cover.
+Luxury-brand pricing varies more than mainstream vehicles, so thorough comparison pays off.

 2